Medical Policy: 02.01.58

 Review of available literature reveals a lack of controlled clinical trials that prove the value and effectiveness of the procedure.
 As such, CES devices used in the home and clinical setting are investigational.

-Transcutaneous supraorbital nerve stimulation (t-SNS), neuromodulation or external trigeminal nerve stimulation (e-TNS), sometimes referred to external cranial stimulation with the Cefaly Prevent, Cefaly Acute, Cefaly Dual or any other device is considered investigational.
+Transcutaneous supraorbital nerve stimulation (t-SNS), neuromodulation or external trigeminal nerve stimulation (e-TNS), sometimes referred to external cranial stimulation or supraorbital stimulation with the Cefaly Prevent, Cefaly Acute, Cefaly Dualor or any other device is considered investigational.

 Navigated transcranial magnetic stimulation (nTMS) is considered investigational including but not limited to: preoperative treatment planning and diagnostic testing of motor function.